 - More material to travel through (e.g. body vs brain imaging)

-- Energy discrimination (see Gamma camera page for more information).
-However the photopeak window is wide due to poor energy resolution of the scintillators so scatter coincidence not eliminated
+- Solution: energy discrimination (see Gamma camera page for more information).
+However, the photopeak window is wide due to poor energy resolution of the scintillators so scatter coincidence not eliminated

 - Increased administered radioactivity